xuebingwu/kpLogo/README.md

 # kpLogo: k-mer probability logo

-kpLogo is tool for identifying well-positioned short motifs from a set of aligned sequences.
+k-mer probability logo (kpLogo) is a computational tool for sensitive discovery and visualization of position-specific ultra-short sequence motifs from a set of sequences with precisely defined positions.

 Developed by Xuebing Wu (wuxbl@wi.mit.edu) at Whitehead Institute.